Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     * In the 'logic' submenu, drag another if statement underneath the 'command' block
     * In that same submenu, drag an 'equals' block to the first line of the if statement
     * Move 'state' to the left half of the 'equals' block
-    * Drag the first block in the 'Text' submenu to the right half of the 'equals' block
+    * Drag the 'BLUE' block in the 'Color' submenu to the right half of the 'equals' block
-    * Change the empty text to "blue"
     * Copy and paste the existing 'command' block to be inside of the if statement

     Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue